A New Kind of 4-H

 A Space to Belong

 This freedom has allowed participants to gain much more than simply career-related skills.
 Urban 4-H Club creates space for youth to belong, connect, learn, and grow.
-Earlier this year, with the onset of a global pandemic, in-person meetings were put on hold, and youth initially struggled with the loss of that outlet.
+In 2020, with the onset of a global pandemic, in-person meetings were put on hold, and youth initially struggled with the loss of that outlet.
 Realizing the potential impact, Urban 4-H leaders created a virtual space—regular online meetings where participants could engage in discussions, socialize through online games like Pictionary and Charades, participate in STEM-activities from home … and maintain the space that had become so important in their lives.

-These online meetings are also providing youth the time to continue exploring and creating.
+These online meetings also provided youth the time to continue exploring and creating.
 After George Floyd’s death and the community unrest that followed, these young people knew immediately that they wanted and needed to respond.
 They came together online to better educate themselves about racism and to discuss the impacts on their own lives and on their communities.
 Inspired by the many murals appearing throughout the city, they decided to create a mural of their own.
 As soon as it was safe to do so, a group of young people gathered to paint the mural on the wall of the Smoke in the Pit Barbeque Restaurant.
 From mural planning to the mural’s completion, the freedom of responding to their community and to their own hearts was more than just another project.
 It was an experience of solidarity and power that our Urban 4-H teens will never forget.

 The program’s goal is to engage young people with the community not just as leaders of tomorrow but as leaders of today.

 Bright Futures Born